ryanfiller/portfolio-gatsby/src/content/blog/css-in-js.md

 `;
 ```

-Because of the nature of writing in one language and interpreting in another, this means weaving in and out of when we want javascript and when we want css.
+Because using style-components means writing in one language and interpreting in another, this requires weaving in and out of javascript syntax and css syntax.
 Thankfully ES6's <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals" target="_blank">template literals</a> make this really easy, but this still requires a developer to hold a lot in their mind.
-In just this breakpoint function I'm defining a function, returning a string to be converted to css, calling a javascript variable, passing an interpolated string into a function, calling the initial function, and then finally passing a template literal into the function.
-Nevermind if its necessary to call some other javascript variable inside <em>that</em> template literal.
-One small syntax error here means trying to track down a stray ` or ) or { down through multiple files.
+In just this one breakpoint I'm defining a function, returning a string to be converted to css, calling a javascript variable, passing an interpolated string into the function, calling the initial function in another file, and then finally passing ing styles via another template literal.
+Nevermind if it's necessary to call some other javascript variable inside <em>that</em> string of styles.
+One small syntax error here means trying to track down a stray ` or ) or { across multiple files.

-Further to the point of having to overcomplicate things that SCSS natievely does with relative ease, SCSS is a very mature language with over ten years of stability and nuance behind it at this point.
-The community has had time to make improvements over the years, and while I'm sure the css-in-js community as a whole will eventually get to that level, right now there's just too much missing.
-SCSS fucntions I've taken for granted like `transparentize()` or the ability to easily to do math with values of different units like ems, rems, and pixels without having to work in either npm dependencies or complicated interpolations is a hard thing to give up.
+Further to the point of having to overcomplicate things that SCSS natievely does with relative ease, SCSS is a very mature language with over ten years of stability and nuance behind it.
+The web developer community has had time to make improvements over the years, and while I'm sure the css-in-js community as a whole will eventually get to that level, right now there's just too much missing.
+SCSS functions I've taken for granted like `transparentize()` or the ability to easily do math with values of different units like ems, rems, and pixels (without having to work in either npm dependencies or complicated interpolations) is a hard thing to give up.

 These are all solvable problems, but the one thing that there's no way around is that these styles <em>only</em> live in javascript.
 If the project at hand isn't one entirely in javascript a lot of the ideology that makes css-in-js great starts to fall apart.
 Both at my current and previous jobs, numerous projects exist as a mostly standard web application with only one of the more dynamic pieces written in React.
 Opinions on the validity of this practice aside, there is simply no way to share the styles from a `StyledButton` component in a way that will also have them hit your regular html `.button` class.
 In most cases where you won't be starting from scratch on a project, it might not be worth the time to convert a businesses entire design library into components, nor may it be possible without ending up maintaining styles in two places.

-## Does either solution solve all the problems?
+## Does either solution solve all of the problems?

 Yes and no.

 One of the biggest reasons I've heard for switching to css-in-js is that it will solve the problem of globally scoped css.
 Is this really a problem though?
 It never has been for me.
-Proper use of <a href="http://getbem.com/" target="_blank">BEM</a> makes it very easy to scope elements to their approriate block.
-Even not using the BEM syntax its easy enough to wrap something in a top level class applied to the html body or a component.
+Proper use of <a href="http://getbem.com/" target="_blank">BEM</a> makes it very easy to scope elements to their appropriate block.
+Even when not using the BEM syntax it's easy enough to wrap something in a top level class applied to the html body or a component.

 ``` scss
 .button {